 |Application Period||January 9 to November 1, 2020|

 - CACCN Certification Bursary!
-Bursary submission portal will open on January 9 for the spring examination and renewals.
-Applications may only be submitted in the year in which you pass the exam or renew your certification and are only accepted via the online submission system.
+Bursary submission portal will open when CNA opens the application period for the spring examination and renewals.
+Applications for initial certification must be submitted before the application period for spring or fall.
+Renewal applications may be submitted at any time up to the closing of the application period.
+Applications may only be submitted in the year in which you write/pass the exam or renew your certification and are only accepted via the online submission system.
 Review the criteria before submission.

 - Canadian Nurses Foundation Certification Awards

 - You must be a CACCN Member and sign into the website to access the following.
 Once you sign in, select Members Only in the navigation bar / side, select Certification Study Resources and Certification Webinars

 - Webinar: Becoming Certified: CNA Specialty Examination – CACCN Tips for Writing Success